 Investments in marketable securities and debt securities are reported at their fair values in the statement of financial position.
 Unrealized gains and losses are included in the change in net assets.
-Investment income and gains restricted by donors are reported as increases in unrestricted net assets if the restrictions are met (either a stipulated time period ends or a purpose restriction is accomplished) in the reporting period in which the income and gains are recognized.
+Investment income and gains restricted by donors are reported as increases in net assets without donor restictions if the restrictions are met (either a stipulated time period ends or a purpose restriction is accomplished) in the reporting period in which the income and gains are recognized.